dipdup-io/dipdup/config-reference/contracts.md

     typename: tzbtc_token
 ```

-**NOTE** that contract entry is basically an alias for the address, there's no mention of the network, thus it's a good practice to add network name to the contract alias.
+**NOTE** that contract entry does not contain information about the network, thus it's a good to include network name in the alias.
 The reason for this design choice is to provide a generic index parameterization via the single mechanism — [templates](templates.md).
+`1